 After inviting a terrorist to his doorstop, Stark’s home is attacked.
 Very quickly, Stark is proclaimed dead (while narrowly escaping).
 He follows the trail of The Mandarin while befriending a young boy (who becomes his Robin).
 Slowly but surely, RJD, er, Stark’s Mojo returns and he forms an attack plan.

 The whole movie revolves around the theory: “We create our own demons.”
 Ultimately, a little spring cleaning is all it takes to solve all life’s problems.

-To quote a couple of screen-used dialogue: “A bomb is not a bomb when it’s a misfire.”
+To quote the film’s dialogue: “A bomb is not a bomb when it’s a misfire.”
 Sounds like a succinct summary for Iron Man 3.

 At the conclusion, Pepper pipes, “What am I going to complain about now?”
 Does she really want to know?